kathleenisrad/glomeruli-detection-and-segmentation/README.md

 The original images were too large to push onto github.
 They can be downloaded from here:
 https://www.kaggle.com/c/hubmap-kidney-segmentation/data

+I have pushed the sliced, resized training and testing images in grayscale.

 ## File Structure
 My folders are organized a little differently than the way the original zip file is organized.